Better Ways to Treat Gallbladder Symptoms

 Robotic Cholecystectomy

-Dr. Rosemurgy and Dr. Ross are accomplished robotic surgeons.
+Dr. Ross is experienced in robotic-assisted procedures that can help patients heal faster.
 In some situations, the patient and surgeon may prefer a gallbladder removal procedure that is assisted by the da Vinci® Surgical System.
 This approach may allow some patients to have minimally invasive surgery when they otherwise would not be able to.
 Just as with LESS surgery, a robotic cholecystectomy involves a single incision in the belly button.

 To view actual footage of this surgical procedure, please visit the PROCEDURE VIDEOS.